 Payment Assistance

-All customers seeking utility service payment assistance must apply online through the Michigan Department of Health & Human Services (DHHS) at the MI Bridges login page.
-If you receive a rejection letter from DHHS, submit it to local agencies for further assistance and consideration.
+All customers can seek help online through the Michigan Department of Health & Human Services (DHHS) at the MI Bridges login page.

 For a complete list of Community Partners, click here.